gvwilson/fiction/in-heck/index.md

 The third flying bot raced away.
 The earth split under the force of Special Leaf's tech.
 Zig-zag cracks appeared in the hard-packed road.
-*He can't keep doing this,* Maddy thought, but the old tortoise didn't let up.
+*He can't keep doing this,* Gumption thought, but the old tortoise didn't let up.
 He swept his arms from side to side, each slow pass creating dips and hummocks in the ground.